Peter Kaestner: Birding

 An avid birder, he has taken advantage of his position as an international diplomat to follow his hobby.
-By October 1986, he had become the first birder to see a representative of each bird family in the world and was recognized in the Guinness World Records.
-In 1989, while on a birding expedition near Bogota, Colombia, where he was a U.S. consular officer, he discovered a species new to science, the Cundinamarca Antpitta (Grallaria kaestneri), which was subsequently named after him.
+By October 1986, he had become the first birder to see a representative of each bird family in the world as recognized in Guinness World Records.
+In 1989, while on a birding expedition near Bogotá, Colombia, where he was a U.S. consular officer, he discovered a species new to science, the Cundinamarca antpitta (Grallaria kaestneri), which was subsequently named after him.

-With a life list of more than 10,002 birds, Kaestner, in April 2023, weeks before turning 70, beat the world record of bird species seen in the wild.
-In February 2024, with his sighting of an Orange-tufted Spiderhunter on the island of Mindanao in the Philippines, Kaestner became the first person to see 10,000 bird species anywhere in the world.
+In April 2023, weeks before turning 70, Kaestner beat the world record of bird species seen in the wild.
+In February 2024, with his sighting of an orange-tufted spiderhunter (Arachnothera flammifera) on the island of Mindanao in the Philippines, he became the first person to see 10,000 bird species anywhere in the world.